ShaneCurcuru/theapacheway.com/_ways/merit.md

 Merit accrues to Individuals through their visible and productive work within a community.
 To put it another way, merit is the invisible currency that you gain by contributing useful work to the project.
 There are a number of common aspects to merit as it's recognized within The Apache Way, the most important one is its recognition by the community.
 You don't gain merit by simply doing a lot of work; you gain merit by doing things the community values.

+## Merit Is About Your Work, Not You

+The concept of Merit within the Apache Way is often misunderstood, both on it's merits and in particular with the specific meanings of the word within our communities.
+Within the Apache Way, "your merit" is **always** about the work you do, and never about **you** as an individual.
+Many newcomers see this at odds with common conceptions of someone's merit meaning their character, their behaviors, their abilities, and past actions.

+Since the word "merit" itself is overloaded with several meanings, here's a more explicit phrase to try on instead.
+As a general concept, _merit_ equals your Previously Accepted Contributions To A Project.
+That's a mouthful, so let's unpack it:

+- **Previously** - you typically only get elected as a committer _after_ you have made a number of contributions to a project.
+Since we work in distributed and asyncronous projects, merit is about past contributions.
+- **Accepted** - making contributions isn't enough.
+A project community needs to value the contribution enough to actually accept it to be worthwhile.
+It's up to the project as a whole - independently and separately from other projects - to judge contributions and say that they're valuable.
+- **Contributions** - merit is typically based on actual work done, not plans for work, ideas, or statements of something in the future.
+Note that answering questions on user@ mailing lists and other ways to evangelize a project can help - once you've actually done them.
+- **To A Project** - each project decides what's valuable for that project.
+The merit needed to become a committer or PMC Member in different projects varies, and being a committer on one project does not translate to any other projects.

+## More About Merit

 - Merit is measured by the community.
 In a general way, it's the community's perception of your value to the project.
 Different communities have different measurements of value, both in terms of what's important to do, how it's important to act, and in particular where the bar is to get recognized.
 - Merit can and cannot be measured.
 The concept of merit – or useful work – within technical communities does allow for some measurements.
 The code you contribute compiles, or it does not; it meets the spec, or it fails the tests; it performs a function that the community values, or it does something silly.
 This technical aspect is a key difference to the term “merit” as it's used in The Apache Way than it often is used in other social or political areas.
 - Merit accrues to individuals.
 It doesn't matter who you work for, or why you're contributing.
 The merit accrues to you as a person, regardless of the Hats you may wear.